East Neuk Community Action Plan

 Who is involved?

 The process of developing the ENCAP is being overseen by a Steering Group.
-The Steering Group is made up of up to 10 people, each of whom represents an area of expertise and/or a stakeholder group.
+The Steering Group is made up of the 10 people, each of whom represents an area of expertise and/or a stakeholder group.
 All members of the Steering Group recognise their responsibility for communicating the group’s work to as many people within the ENCAP area as possible.
 We do this through the Community Councils, local amenity associations (such as the Anstruther improvements Association and the East Neuk Preservation Society) and through this website.

 The members of the Steering Group are as follows: